biocorecrg/NGS-QC-Course/docs/2- Sequencing_technologies.rst

 *source: https://systemsbiology.columbia.edu/genome-sequencing-defining-your-experiment#:~:text=Single%2Dend%20vs.&text=In%20single%2Dend%20reading%2C%20the,opposite%20end%20of%20the%20fragment.*

 During library preparation  are incorporated sequencing primers binding site at both ends of the DNA fragments.
-This allows to reading at one read, when it finiches this direction at the specified read lenght, then starts another round od reading from the opposite end of the fragemnt.
+This allows to reading at one read, when it finiches this direction at the specified read lenght, then starts another round od reading from the opposite end of the fragment.
 It improves:

 - The confidence of the sequence read